Sapient-AI/docs/README.md

 ## Libraries required by Sapient Plugin

-As of today Sapient supports unit test generation for Junit 5 and Junit 4 platform.

-To successfully generate the unit tests Sapient Plugin requires Junit, Mockito and Hamcrest libraries to be present as dependency of the source project.
+In order to ensure successful test generation, the Sapient Plugin mandates the presence of JUnit, Mockito, and Hamcrest libraries as dependencies in the source project.

-Listed below are the steps to add these dependencies in a project.
+Below are the steps to seamlessly integrate these dependencies into your project:

 ## Junit Platform

+Sapient facilitates unit test generation across JUnit 5, JUnit 4, or TestNG platforms.
+The tool automatically identifies the JUnit version by inspecting the unit testing libraries declared in the project.
+If the project doesn't currently employ any unit testing libraries, it's necessary to include one of these libraries to enable seamless integration with Sapient.
+If the project contains multiple JUnit libraries (e.g., JUnit 4 and TestNG), users have the option to set their preferred platform in the settings.

 JUnit 5 introduced the concept of the JUnit Platform, which is a new foundation for running testing frameworks on the Java Virtual Machine (JVM).
 The JUnit Platform provides an execution environment for running tests and supports the creation of new testing frameworks.
 The JUnit Platform also introduced the concept of the JUnit Platform Launcher, which is responsible for discovering and executing tests on the platform.